Ruby data types

 In this code line, we refer to the fourth element of

 a three-element array.
-We get nil.
-Many methods
+We get nil

-in Ruby return nil for invalid values.
+in Ruby return nil

 p $val1 == $val2

 The line returns true.
-This is a consequence of the fact, that
+This is a consequence of the fact that

-$ ./nilvalue.rb nil nil nil true
+$ ./nil_value.rb nil nil nil true

 A string is a data type representing textual data in computer programs.